SevenLims/Fleet_Tracking_System/README.md

 Step 2:
 Search S3 and find the "fleettracking" bucket to open index.html and simulator.html individually.

 You're now good to use it!
-It basically monitors how four trucks run on the map along with its coordinates.
+It basically monitors how four trucks run on the map along with its coordinates (you can open up your developer tools to monitor trucks' operations on both html files).

 *Files in the "lambda" folder are configured in AWS Lambda function, they are used to test and run with four other functions that work with the whole system.